FrostCrackStudio/Frost/README.md

 the "Bledner Addon Apply Dynamic Hair" is the source code.
 The "apply_dynaics_hair_1.0.1.zip" is teh addon

+Tis addon can be found in the Hair Dynamics panel unde Paricle Hair.

+It has a buttonm with a cusrom icon

 How to use:

 1. install the addon